Updated June 25, 2020

 - Implement a 45-day timeline to respond to a consumer’s request for personal information.

-- Improve standards for inventorying personal information.
+- Improve standards for inventorying and classifying personal information.

 CCPA Public Forums

-Stay On Top of National Privacy Trends
+Stay on Top of National Data Privacy Trends

 Subscribe to Focal Point's Privacy Pulse below - a once-a-month newsletter with guides, webinars, interesting white papers, and news all focused on data privacy.
 You can unsubscribe at any time.